46 Classic Cocktails You Need to Know

 New Orleans is the birthplace of the fizzy, creamy concoction known as a Ramos fizz.
 Made with gin, lemon juice, lime juice, simple syrup, orange flower water, vanilla, cream, egg whites and sparkling water, a Ramos fizz is named after Henry C. Ramos of NOLA’s Imperial Cabinet Bar.

 Sangria is considered a Spanish wine punch.
 However, it wasn’t always that way.
 Historians have dated variations of sangria back to Greco-Roman times when they would add sweeteners and spices to their wine.
 Today, sangria can be made red or white and mixed with assorted juices and cut fruit.
+Sangria is one of our favorite birthday cocktails!

 This uniquely prepared New Orleans cocktail is made with cognac, absinthe, bitters and sugar.
 Made using two Old-Fashioned glasses, the drink begins by swirling absinthe in one glass.
 Then, in the second glass, the remaining ingredients are mixed and strained into the first.
 See why the Sazerac is the coolest cocktail around.